 1925: Mary buys 132 reels of her Biograph films.

 September 19, 1926: Sparrows, Mary’s first thriller and the last film in which she will play a child, premieres on a double bill with Doug’s The Black Pirate at the Egyptian Theatre in Hollywood.

 April 30, 1927: Mary and Doug become the first stars to imprint their hands and feet in cement in the forecourt of Grauman’s Chinese Theater in Hollywood.

-May 1927: Mary and Doug are founders of the Academy of Motion Picture Arts and Sciences, and Doug is elected its first president.
+May 1927: Mary and Doug are among 36 founders of the Academy of Motion Picture Arts and Sciences, and Doug is elected its first president.

 October 31, 1927: My Best Girl, Mary’s final silent film, is released.
 The picture co-stars Charles ‘Buddy’ Rogers.

 March 21, 1928: Charlotte Pickford, Mary’s mother and biggest supporter, dies of breast cancer.